SanaFathimaSulthana1234/Hospital-Management-System-/README.md

 # Hospital Management System

+"A menu-driven Hospital Management System developed in C for managing patient records and appointments."

 # Overview

 Hospital Management System is a console-based application developed in C to manage patient records and appointments efficiently.
 The project demonstrates the use of fundamental Data Structures and Programming concepts such as Arrays, Structures, Linked Lists, Dynamic Memory Allocation, and Searching.